maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 Simple drop down.
 A Boolean value is assigned to the variable name.

+If the teacher's correct answer should leave this blank (e.g. not answered at all) then use the tag `EMPTYANSWER`.
+(There are some edge cases where only some inputs are used in the correct answer to a question, so not answering is correct here).
+If you use the extra option `allowempty` then empty answers are considered valid, and the value of this input is `EMPTYANSWER`.

 #### Dropdown/Checkbox/Radio ####

 The dropdown, checkbox and radio input types enable teachers to create [multiple choice](MCQ.md) questions.
 See the separate documentation.